 The National Highway Traffic Safety Administration (NHTSA) and school bus manufacturers have been complicit in duping school districts, states and parents about school bus safety for years.
 School buses will not protect our children in a serious accident because buses are not crashworthy and fail to utilize available and affordable occupant protection safety systems.
+The biggest safety issue is the failure of NHTSA to establish consistent safety standards for buses.
+As a result, when it comes to protecting occupants.

 The crash of an elementary school bus in Chattanooga, Tennessee that caused death and traumatic injuries on November 21, 2016 underscores the urgent need to require some of the occupant protection systems that are taken for granted on family cars.
 The horrific scene inside the bus at the time of the accident likely resembled this actual crash footage of another rollover school bus crash.